 To find and copy a URI code on the Spotify desktop app:

 - Navigate to whatever piece of content you want the URI code to.
 This can be a song, album, playlist, podcast, or profile.

 - Right-click that piece of content or click the three-button menu icon.

 - Move your mouse down the list of options to Share.

-- With your mouse over Share, hold down the Ctrl key on your keyboard (or option key for Mac users).
-This will make the option Copy Spotify URI appear.
+- With your mouse over Share, hold down the CTRL key on your keyboard (or option key for Mac users).
+This will replace the default Copy Song Link option with Copy Spotify URI.

 - Still holding down that key, click Copy Spotify URI.